Rappsilber-Laboratory/XiSearch/README.md

 be given as the option of --peaks .
 For HPC jobs, it is often desirable to run one job per peakfile and combine the results at the end by concatenating output csv files prior to FDR calculation.
-#### Changing or adding new entries to the config interface
-The  "BasicConfigEntries.conf" contains all the selectable config values.
-In this file new entries for crosslinker, enzymes, modifications and losses can be freely defined.
-The file contains sections for crosslinker, modifications, losses, ions,enzymes and custom settings.
-Each section has a short description on how to add new entries.

-Additionally there is a file "BasicConfig.conf" containing default values for settings not exposed in the interface.

-Both of these are default files that change the options in the dropdown menu of the interface.